JosephJNK/describe-json/README.md

 ```
 Patterns occurring earlier in the dispatch list take precedence over patterns occuring later.
 The 'otherwise' pattern is matched if no earlier patterns match.

-# Current Development

-describe-json is currently under heavy development and is not recommended for use at this time.
-Implementation of type parameters is the current top priority, followed by more powerful pattern support and increased static checking.